 A good breeding begins with careful planning..

-Often our litters are sold or partially sold prior to the litter being born.
+Often our litters are completely or partially sold prior to the litter being born.
 An approved puppy application, a deposit and completed deposit agreement will hold your place in line.
 We will make every effort to accommodate your preferences, but we will ensure the pups are placed on their personality, drive, energy level and future purpose.
 We want everyone to be happy with their family member.

 Early Neurological Stimulation